trisfaizal/Marketing-Site/_posts/2017-11-22-app-redesign.md

 SCREENSHOT OF BRANDING INTERFACE WITH DIFFERENT COLOR

 Branding also effects the client sharing interface.
-For personal accounts only the colour and brand logo are configurable.
+For personal pro accounts, the colour and brand logo are configurable.

 SCREENSHOT OF CLIENT EDITOR LOGIN WITH BRANDING